MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-replica.md

 - Eliminates the cost and complexity associated with synchronous replication solutions such as SAN.
 - Synchronous replication minimizes downtime and data loss.
 It provides an RPO of 0 (zero data loss).
 RTO (data unavailability) only occurs during the time in which a primary site fails and a secondary site starts.
-- Source and destination storage hardware doesn't need to be identical.
+- Source and destination storage hardware don't need to be identical.

 ## Before you start